The Martial Compendium 5E

 Outmatch

 At 14th level, your body is honed to perfection providing your with exceptional precision.
-When you make an attack using a weapon and roll a 18 or a 19, treat it as a 20 instead.
+Your attack rolls with weapons and Unarmed Strikes can now score a Critical Hit on a 18-20.

 Outlast